timothyhioe/QtPaintApp/README.md

-A small painting app project directed to learn OOP, C++, and Qt Creator GUi
+A painting app project directed to learn OOP, C++, and Qt Creator GUi